Foster Family Requirements

 - Relative / Kinship Care: These homes are licensed to provide care for a specific person(s) with whom they already have a relationship.
 Families interested in providing relative / kinship care should begin their process by letting the social worker involved know that they are available.

-- Family Matters Brochure: This Department of Human Services (DHS) brochure includes information about how to apply for a foster care license, background studies, and includes sample questions the agency social worker and relatives may use to assess the care needed to meet the child's individual needs.
+- Family Matters Brochure (PDF): This Department of Human Services (DHS) brochure includes information about how to apply for a foster care license, background studies, and includes sample questions the agency social worker and relatives may use to assess the care needed to meet the child's individual needs.

 - Respite Care: Respite care is a program that relieves birth parents and foster parents from the demands of caring for a high needs child.
 Respite care helps prevent burnout and can be a valuable tool in helping a child continue to live in their home.
 Respite care is arranged specifically to meet the needs of the child and families involved.
 It is often for 1 or 2 weekends a month.